carstensing/CSE141L-Custom-CPU/README.md

 # CSE1401L-Program1

+This is a custom CPU, instruction set and compiler that runs three programs.
+Program 1 is an encrypter using LFSR.
+Program 2 decrypts what program 1 encrypts.
+Program 3 is program 2 with error detection in the form of a parity bit.

 compiler.py takes the user-level assembly code, trims it of everything but code, calcuates the correct JUMP distances, and converts the assembly code into machine code.

 The output of compiler.py is put into the src folder and to run a specific machine code on the CPU, the file needs to be renamed to "machine_code.txt".